goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 }
 ```

-You'd use the above library like this
+You'd use the above library like this:

 ```rust
 fn create_todo() {